-On behalf of the Maryland Department of Transportation Maryland Port Administration (MDOT MPA) and the Maryland Environmental Service (MES), sampling was conducted at two River Beach locations in the nearshore Elk River to assess the environmental conditions in the vicinity of the Pearce Creek Dredged Material Containment Facility (DMCF) Exterior Monitoring Area (Figure 1).
+On behalf of the Maryland Department of Transportation Maryland Port Administration and the Maryland Environmental Service, sampling was conducted at two River Beach locations in the nearshore Elk River to assess the environmental conditions in the vicinity of the Pearce Creek Dredged Material Containment Facility (DMCF) Exterior Monitoring Area (Figure 1).
 The River Beach sampling efforts were initiated in 2016 based on environmental concerns expressed by citizen members of the Pearce Creek Implementation Committee.
-The purpose of this Memorandum is to summarize the results of the fall 2019 sediment quality characterization, water quality characterization, benthic community sampling, and benthic bioassay sampling for each of the two locations (Figure 2).
+The purpose of this Memorandum is to summarize the results of the fall 2020 sediment quality characterization, water quality characterization, benthic community sampling, and benthic bioassay sampling for each of the two locations.
+Sample locations are shown on Figure 2 and coordinates are provided in Table 1.